Safariblocks-LTD/linguana/README.md

 ## License

-This project is licensed under the [Server Side Public License (SSPL)](https://www.mongodb.com/licensing/server-side-public-license).
+This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).

-### Key Points of SSPL:
+### Key Points of AGPL-3.0:
-- **Source Available**: The complete source code is available for viewing and modification.
-- **Copyleft**: Any derivative work must be released under the same license.
+- **Copyleft**: All derivative works must be distributed under the same license terms
-- **Service Provider Requirement**: If you offer this software as a service, you must release any modifications and the source code of your service under SSPL.
+- **Source Code Availability**: Source code must be made available when the software is distributed
+- **Network Use is Distribution**: Using the software over a network counts as distribution, requiring source code to be made available
+- **Compatible with GPL v3**: Can be combined with GPL v3 code

-For commercial use beyond the scope of SSPL, please contact us at licensing@linguana.app to discuss alternative licensing options.
+For commercial licensing options, please contact us at licensing@linguana.app

 ## Contributing